Top 5 Myths About the Flu Vaccine

 MYTH #4: Healthy people don’t need the flu vaccine.

 Everyone should get the flu shot, even if you have the strongest immune system in the world.
 That’s because you’re likelier to pass the virus along to others if you don’t have the vaccine.
+The elderly, children and people with chronic conditions have greater risk concerns, which can cause serious complications and even death if they catch the flu.
 And don’t use the old “I’ve never gotten the flu shot before and have never gotten the flu” excuse.
 There are new strains each year and you never know when you might get sick.

 MYTH #5: Pregnant women shouldn’t get the flu shot.